don-bski/poker/README.md

 **DrawPokerGUI.pl** - Improved version of five card draw poker using Perl-tk.
 Auto-selection of a fixed game table size based on screen resolution.
 Requires the perl GD module for image sizing.
 Yeah, perl-tk.
 Some challenges and limitations to overcome during developmnent.
 Overall, it works pretty good.

-**DrawPokerGUI.zip** - DrawPokerGUI standalone Windows executable.
-Download this repository, manually unzip the executable in place, and verify its SHA256 value.
-In a Command Prompt window, enter DrawPokerGUI.exe -h.
-Good to go if the help text is output.
-Built with strawberry perl PAR::Packer.<br/>DrawPokerGUI.exe `SHA256: 1C73B4252D7241B3AFD234AD6A8E4F0DAD0A9311F2845EE42EFB313D36F324BF`<br/><br/>